-The plant is widely grown in areas such as North Africa, some areas of the Mediterranean, as well as South Asia.
-Fenugreek plant has small and round leaves with long pods that holds the yellow-brown, distinctive tasting bitter seeds.
-Fenugreek is known to bring back the original balance of your body by managing and altering Vatta, Kapha, and Pitha.
-Consuming fenugreek leaves or seeds every day can aid in better diabetes management and can definitely be paired with diabetes medications.
+The plant is widely grown in areas of North Africa, some areas of the Mediterranean, as well as South Asia.
+The plant has small and round leaves with long pods that hold the yellow-brown, seeds.
+Fenugreek brings the original balance of your body by managing the Vatta, Kapha, and Pitha.
+Eating fenugreek leaves or seeds along with diabetes medications everyday aid in diabetes management.

-Let us see what are the uses, side effects & dosage of fenugreek for diabetes in detail.
+Let us see what are the uses, side effects & dosage of methi seeds for diabetes in detail.

 - Fiber: 3 grams.

 - Carbs: 6 grams.